DataFire/Integrations/integrations/generated/azure_hdinsight_cluster/README.md

   * configurations `object`: The cluster configurations.
   * kind `string`: The type of cluster.

+### ClusterDiskEncryptionParameters
+* ClusterDiskEncryptionParameters `object`: The Disk Encryption Cluster request parameters.
+  * keyName `string`: Key name that is used for enabling disk encryption.
+  * keyVersion `string`: Specific key version that is used for enabling disk encryption.
+  * vaultUri `string`: Base key vault URI where the customers key is located eg. https://myvault.vault.azure.net

 ### ClusterGetProperties
 * ClusterGetProperties `object`: The properties of cluster.
   * clusterDefinition **required** [ClusterDefinition](#clusterdefinition)